How Fitness Benefits the Rest of Your Life by Tony Horton

-In fact, my Monday-through-Sunday workout crew are some of the most literate, intelligent folks I know.
+In fact, my Monday-through-Sunday workout crew is composed of the most literate, intelligent folks I know.
 (And trust me, in my line of work I have the opportunity to meet some extremely smart people.)

 They make smart life choices.
 They eat nourishing, whole foods.
 They endeavor to help the people around them.
 They make the most of their lives.